jonathan-poole/qs-admin-guide/docs/asset_management/apps/unused_apps.md

 	    3. Move the applications from Priorities 1,2 and 3 to the Quarantine Stream (fig 4)
 	    4. Any applications that have been in the Quarantine stream for X number of days can be removed (you decide how many days to keep them)

+	   ```
+	   NOTE:  Instead of just deleting any apps, it is considered a best practice to export the QVF without data and store a copy somewhere to retain the code.
+	   ```

     - **Links**
         - [Operations Monitor](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Administer_QSEoW/Monitoring_QSEoW/Operations-monitor-app.htm)
         - **insert link to quarantine stream video**